Corvus333-dev/SkinCancer/README.md

 *Tip for mobile users: rotate device horizontally for larger schematic.*

 ## Methodology
-A base CNN model pretrained on the ImageNet dataset was used for initial feature extraction.
-Calibration of a custom classification head was done first to prevent catastrophic forgetting during subsequent fine-tuning stages.
-Unfreezing was carried out in two phases: high-level feature adaptation followed by mid-level feature adaptation.
+A CNN backbone pretrained on ImageNet was used for initial feature extraction.
+A custom classification head was first calibrated to prevent catastrophic forgetting during fine-tuning.
+Unfreezing proceeded in two phases: high-level feature adaptation followed by mid-level feature adaptation.
 Due to considerable domain shift between HAM10000 and ImageNet, a more aggressive learning rate schedule was used during the first unfreeze to encourage remapping of nontransferable high-level features.
+Predictions from distinct models were ensembled by averaging per-diagnosis probabilities to encourage complementary decision boundaries.

 ### Loss Function
 Focal loss was used instead of standard cross-entropy loss in order to accommodate class imbalance and sample-wise classification difficulty.
-A variant of this algorithm was implemented as a custom `Loss` object to handle sparse labels and use inverse-frequency class-weighted alpha values.
+A variant of this algorithm was implemented as a custom `Loss` object to handle sparse labels and use inverse-frequency class-weighted $\alpha$ values.
 The general form is:

 $$\text{FL}(p_t) = -\alpha_t (1 - p_t)^\gamma \log(p_t)$$

 Where:
 - $p_t$ is the true class probability
 - $\alpha_t$ is the balancing parameter
-- $\gamma_t$ is the focusing parameter
+- $\gamma$ is the focusing parameter

 ### Multimodal Fusion
-Metadata tensors derived from nonlinear gating were indirectly combined with image tensors via multiplicative fusion—rather than concatenation—to account for incompatible semantic structures between modalities:
+A gated metadata tensor, derived via nonlinear activation, was multiplicatively fused with its corresponding image tensor—rather than concatenated—to account for incompatible semantic structures between modalities:

 $$x(1 + \alpha m)$$

 Here, $x$ is the image tensor, $m$ is the metadata tensor, and $\alpha$ is a learnable scaling factor.

+### Dense Funnel
+Simple classifiers are typical for this type of transfer learning application, particularly for moderately sized datasets.
+However, experiments showed improved performance with greater expressive capacity at the network head.
+Subsequently, a slightly larger, funnel-like architecture of three dense layers was used, with node counts and dropout rates halved sequentially across layers.

 ### Training Loop
+This iterative workflow was employed to balance computational efficiency with deliberate, manual oversight during model
+development:

 1. Head calibration
 2. Low-depth unfreeze
 3. Mid-depth unfreeze